cobleg/efficientCostFrontier/README.md

 # efficientCostFrontier
-A Shiny app to compare electricity utility costs to the efficient unit cost frontier
+A Shiny app to compare electricity utility costs to the efficient unit cost frontier.
+Run the app at: https://coble-neal.shinyapps.io/CostFunction/